wtp43/obsidian-vault/Algos/Topological Sort.md

 # Topological Sort
+Topological sort simply involves **running DFS on an entire graph and adding each node to the global ordering of nodes, but only after all of a node's children are visited**.
+This ensures that parent nodes will be ordered before their child nodes, and honours the forward direction of edges in the ordering.

 - Orders the vertices on a line such that all directed edges go from left to right
 - Such an ordering cannot exist if the graph contains a directed cycle
 - Each [[Graph Theory#Directed Acyclic Graphs (DAG)|DAG]] has at least one topological sort, they are not unique

 >[!Purpose]
 >Gives an ordering where each vertex can be processed before it's successors.
 This allows us to seek the shortest/longest path from x to y in a DAG